brevent/prevent/README.md

 1. install "Prevent Running", activate it in "Xposed Installer", reboot.
 2. open "Prevent Running",  then add/remove application to/from prevent list.
-3. If you don't "auto prevent" added packages, please prevent "Prevent Running".
+If you don't like "auto prevent" added packages, please prevent "Prevent Running".

 Special Search: